adiq/dotfiles/README.md

 - [Fantastical 2](https://flexibits.com/fantastical) (free trial, $49.99)

 Also, there are my custom aliases in file `zsh_aliases`.
+For your own local scripts: use provided `~/.zshrc-local` 😉

 ## Install

+You will probably need XCode installed alongside with Command Line Tools (command: `xcode-select --install`).

 ```sh
 rake
 ```